Markus1607/algorithms/README.md

 # Solve JavaScript Challenges  at FreeCodeCamp

-Dedicate sometime to solve FreeCodeCamp Intermediate to Advance Algorithm Challenges
+Dedicate some time to solve FreeCodeCamp Intermediate to Advance Algorithm Challenges